SUMMARY OF SUPPORTING STATEMENTS FOR NAMING SHARSMITH PEAK--posted on Name4Carl Website Back to Home page

 Yosemite park concessioner, instructor Yosemite Outdoor Adventure Series for

-FROME, Port Washington, Wisconsin, national park and conservation
+42) DR. MICHAEL FROME, deceased, Port Washington, Wisconsin, national park and conservation author and educator:

-JOHN LEMONS, Biddeford, Maine, former Tuolumne Meadows naturalist,
+JOHN LEMONS, deceased, Biddeford, Maine, former Tuolumne Meadows naturalist,

 now Professor of Biology and Environmental Science, University of New